 After each voting member finishes their respective individual evaluations, the panel will convene to attempt to arrive at an overall consensus evaluation for each criterion.
-The chairperson is responsible for recording the consensus rating.
+The chairperson is responsible for recording the consensus rating and will prepare a narrative documenting the discussed reason for the rating, noting the panel's views of the relative differences between each site.
 For any criteria where a consensus cannot be obtained, the chairperson will prepare a narrative for the site selection authority explaining the discussion of the panel members and the reasons for the impasse.

-At the conclusion of its deliberations, the chairperson will provide a final, written product to the contracting officer that contains: (1) the worksheets developed by the panel members; (2) the overall consensus rating developed by the panel for each criterion; and (3) narratives for any criteria upon which the panel could not arrive at a consensus.
+At the conclusion of its deliberations, the chairperson will provide a final, written product to the contracting officer that contains: (1) the complete set of worksheets developed by the panel members; (2) the overall consensus rating developed by the panel for each criterion; and (3) narrative documentation for consensus ratings and for any criteria upon which the panel could not arrive at a consensus.

 VIII.
 SELECTION CRITERIA OVERVIEW: The panel will assign an overall color to each of the Five Criteria listed below.
-For Criteria 1-3 & 5, each panel member will separately assign a color to each of the subcriteria before convening as a group to assign an overall color rating to the criteria.
-However, for Criteria 4, the sub-elements contribute to the overall rating assigned by the panel, but will not be assigned separate colors by the individual panel members.
+Each panel member will separately assign a color to each of the subcriteria before convening as a group to assign an overall color rating to the criteria.

-Criteria #1: FBI Mission Requirement (subcriteria are of equal importance, but not separately weighted)
+Criteria #1: FBI Proximity to Mission-Related Locations (subcriteria are of equal importance)

-- 1.a: Proximity of the Site to the FBI Academy Quantico - 1.b: The Proximity of the Site to Non-Consolidating Operationally Significant FBI/NCR Real Estate Assets - 1.c: The Proximity of the Site to the Headquarters of the U.S. Department of Justice
+- 1.a: The Proximity of the Site to the FBI's Quantico Facility - 1.b: The Proximity of the Site to Non-Consolidating Operationally Significant FBI/NCR Real Estate Assets - 1.c: The Proximity of the Site to Downtown Facilities (U.S. Department of Justice, U.S. Capitol, and White House)

-Criteria #2: Transportation Access (subcriteria are ofequal importance, but notseparately weighted)
+Criteria #2: Transportation Access (subcriteria are of equal importance)